 I study volcanoes, with particular interest in the processes of pyroclastic currents and in magmatic processes in the crust.
-Typically, this involves careful fieldwork, paleomagnetism, and geochemistry.
+This work often involves careful fieldwork, paleomagnetism, and geochemistry.
 My goals are to better understand explosive processes at volcanoes so that we can better protect the public from volcanic hazards.

 I have several ongoing projects:

 Hopi Buttes (Tsezhin Bi'i) of NE Arizona: These are nephelinitic/monchiquitic (weirdo rocks!) volcanoes that formed maars, tuff rings, and tuff cones, as well as some spatter cones.
 The area was the site of a large playa in Miocene time, and the volcanoes erupted through saturated sediments.
 The exposures are fantastic, and my graduate students and I are investigating the phreatomagmatic eruption processes and sedimentary history of the area.
 Facies analysis allows us to determine how the pyroclastic currents changed character out from the vent, while vent facies analysis allows us to understand the processes of magma-water interaction better.
 Anisotropy of magnetic susceptibility studies are helping us determine the depositional processes from the surges.
 I would like to work with other students on processes of water-magma interactions, flow processes, and petrology at the Hopi Buttes.
 Water-magma interactions are very common, but we do not understand why they occur in some eruptions but not in others, even at the same volcano.
 We need to understand how magma and water interact explosively in order to be able to define hazards.
-I am working with an MS student, Michaela Kim, from NAU and a PhD student, Giuseppe Re, from University of Otago on the Jagged Rocks dike complex to understand the magma feeder systems just beneath maar/diatremes.
+I currently have a NASA grant, with Lauren Edgar at the USGS in Flagstaff, to study duneforms in the deposits from maar volcanoes.
+An MS student, Ben Wheeler, is studying these bedforms in the Hopi Buttes and Zuni Salt Lake.

-Mexico: I am working with Gerardo Carrasco-NúĖez on several Recent maar volcanoes in the Serdán-Oriental basin in the eastern part of the Central Volcanic Belt of Mexico.
+Mexico: I work with Gerardo Carrasco-NúĖez on several Recent maar volcanoes in the Serdán-Oriental basin in the eastern part of the Central Volcanic Belt of Mexico.
 We have been studying vent migrations at several maars, including Tecuitlapa and Atexcac.
 My student, Allison Austin, studied a rhyolitic maar, Tepexitl, in great detail and then extended her study of rhyolite/water interaction processes while on a Fulbright scholarship in Germany.
 She worked with Bernd Zimanowski carrying out explosion simulations using “magmas” from Tepexitl.
-Emily Anderson is currently studying how water gains access to magma in phreatomagmatic eruptions, using a couple of examples from the Serdán-Oriental Basin.

 I can send pdfs of many of these papers upon request.
 I also have several manuscripts submitted, so those may be available soon.